thely/artofweb-21/_projects/3-js-exercises.md

 #### Multiple meanings

 1. Write a paragraph's worth of text, and put at least four `<span>`s in it.
-Whenever you click on one of the spans, change text in another `<span>` on the paragrpah.
+Whenever you click on one of the spans, change text in another `<span>` on the paragraph.
 Remember that a span can wrap any amount of text, or even break in the middle of the word.

 2. In CSS, try setting `cursor: pointer;` on `span:hover`.
 Check online to see what other properties `cursor` can have, and use a few others.